Ulm-IQO/qudi-iqo-modules/docs/installation_guide.md

 ## Qudi configuration

-The configuration file specifies all the modules and hardware that are loaded to qudi.
+The configuration file specifies all the modules and hardware that are loaded to Qudi.
 Additionally, many modules come with configuration parameters that are set in this file.
-On your first startup, the qudi manager might be empty.
+On your first startup, the Qudi manager might be empty.
 As a first step, it is instructive to load the default [_dummy_ configuration](https://github.com/Ulm-IQO/qudi-iqo-modules/blob/main/src/qudi/default.cfg) that we provide with qudi-iqo-modules.
 It allows to have a look at the available toolchains and modules without the need to attach real hardware.
 - Copy the default.cfg (from qudi-iqo-modules\src\qudi\default.cfg) into your user data folder, eg. to `C:\Users\quantumguy\qudi\config`.
 We strongly discourage to store any configuration (except the default.cfg) in the source folder of qudi.